-This Proxy is solicited on behalf of the Board of Directors of PartnerRe Ltd. in connection with our Special General Meeting of Shareholders to be held on [xxxxxxxxxxx]
+This Proxy is solicited on behalf of the Board of Directors of PartnerRe Ltd.

-The undersigned shareholder(s) of PartnerRe Ltd. hereby appoint(s) Jean-Paul L. Montupet and David Zwiener, or either of them, the true and lawful attorney, agent and proxy of the undersigned, with full power of substitution to vote all of our Common Shares, \$1.00 par value per share, which the undersigned may be entitled to vote at the Special General Meeting of Shareholders to be held [xxxxxxx] and at any adjournment or postponement of such meeting with all powers which the undersigned would possess if personally present, for the purposes set forth on the reverse side hereof
+The undersigned shareholder(s) of PartnerRe Ltd. hereby appoint(s) Jean-Paul L. Montupet and David Zwiener, or either of them, the true and lawful attorney, agent and proxy of the undersigned, with full power of substitution to vote all of our Common Shares, \$1.00 par value per share, which the undersigned may be entitled to vote at the Special General Meeting of Shareholders to be held Thursday, November 19, 2015 and at any adjournment or postponement of such meeting with all powers which the undersigned would possess if personally present, for the purposes set forth on the reverse side hereof.

 This Proxy will be voted as directed or, if no direction is indicated, it will be voted FOR the approval of proposals 1, 2, 3 and 4 described on the reverse side.
-In his or their discretion, the proxy is authorized to vote this proxy upon such other business as may properly come before the Special General Meeting or any adjournment or postponement hereof.
+In his or their discretion, the proxies are authorized to vote this proxy upon such other business as may properly come before the Special General Meeting or any adjournment or postponement thereof.